 Description

 Our House Favorite Cinnamon Rolls – the ones we make every year!
-With pillowy brioche dough and cream cheese glaze tucked into every bite.
+With pillowy brioche dough and cream cheese frosting tucked into every bite.

 Ingredients